 ➔ You only live once, so make life happen

-Riley and Elayna are the epitome of the authentic yet polished influencers of the sailing world.
-Some would say modern-day sea-gypsies.
+Riley and Elayna are authentic yet polished influencers of the sailing world.
+Some would say modern-day sea gypsies!

 We see Riley and Elayna’s epic lifestyle today but we don’t see the consistent work over multiple years prior.

 Getting here and finally living #boatlife certainly wasn’t an easy process, but through their commitment, but we can clearly see it’s been well worth it.

 I’ve been very inspired by [Channel Name] and their travels…

 Some say I’m obsessed, but sailing the world is my childhood dream.

 They’re living the dream, but that dream isn’t actually that far away.